 Once in a while, I hear from somebody who has never read The Hobbit or The Lord of the Rings.
-Maybe they saw the films and that was enough for them, or they couldn’t stomach the prose.
-This is indeed a sad thing.
+Maybe they saw the films, and that was enough for them, or they couldn’t stomach the prose.
+This lost experience is indeed a sad thing in my book.

-But one day my mom put a book into my hands.
+But one day, my mom put a book into my hands.
 She had just bought it from Waldenbooks after working the lunch shift.

 I looked at the cover.
-A rider on a barrel, floating out of the woods and into the mouth a certain windy, running river.
+A rider on a barrel, floating out of the woods toward a bend in a certain windy, running river.
 And beyond?
-Another bend in the river.
+Another river bend with the sun in the sky.

 Holding her ground, my mom said, “Keep reading.”

-Sure.
-I sarcastically fulfilled her request.
-Swish, smack!
-My eyes scanned each stupid sentence balefully.
+My eyes scanned each sentence balefully.
 I’ll show her, or so I thought.
 But by the time I got to the second page, I had to sit down.

 Finding the nearest place to sit, a couch in the living room, and without taking my eyes from the page, without stopping reading, without speaking aloud, I journeyed onwards into The Hobbit.

-Little did they know I was practicing Dwarvish rune craft.
-I was preparing years ahead of my time for a B.A. in English literature, and an MFA in Creative Writing.
-And for those shining three days when I first began reading The Hobbit my breakfast of Eggo Waffles were not Eggo Waffles.
-First they turned into Beorn’s honey cakes.
+Little did they know at the time that I was practicing Dwarvish rune craft.
+I was preparing years ahead of my time for a life of adventure.
+And for those shining three days when I first began reading The Hobbit my breakfast of Eggo Waffles was not Eggo Waffles.
+First, they turned into Beorn’s honey cakes.
 And then in Lake-town, they were “cram,” a kind of biscuit made by the Men of Lake-town to eat on long journeys.
 And still a few days later, when my mom brought home The Fellowship of the Ring, my waffles turned into lembas, or Elven waybread.
-With magic words, Tolkien had the power to turn food-like products into food for warrior-poets.
+With magic words, Tolkien had the alchemical power to turn food-like products into food for mariners of the starry night.